simonesilvestroni/m2m-website/_posts/2019-01-24-antiquity-shallow-grave.md

 ## Production notes

 After listening to the rough mix of _Shallow Grave_, I almost immediately decided to approach the song with my Fender Jazz fretless bass.
 The song asked for a mellow and warm sound, and that’s what I’ve delivered.
-I’m grateful for the opportunity to collaborate with such an [experienced and solid musician](https://antiquity-music.com/){:target="_blank" rel="noopener"}.
+I’m grateful for the opportunity to collaborate with such an [experienced and solid musician](https://antiquity-music.com/).

 Also, I love when I’m presented with a proper challenge.
 As a songwriter, Gerald writes very differently from what I usually work with, and he has a pretty different approach from the material [I usually produce](/work/).
 Therefore, I have to **dive into the spirit of the music first**, feel how the song moves.
 I end up using a kind of sensitivity that doesn’t come easy to me.
 To elaborate on how I perceive a challenge in music, I often quote a [David Bowie interview](https://youtu.be/7HqTQyQ6wc0){:target="_blank" rel="noopener"} as a pivotal inspiration of mine: